citp/privacy-policy-historical/b/be/bel/belden.com.md

 ### Cookies and similar tracking technology

-We use cookies and similar tracking technology (collectively, “Cookies”) to collect and use personal information about you, including to serve interest-based advertising.
+We use cookies and similar tracking technology (collectively, “ **Cookies** ”) to collect and use personal information about you, including to serve interest-based advertising.
 For further information about the types of Cookies we use, why, and how you can control Cookies, please see our Cookie Notice at [http://www.belden.com/about/privacy/cookies](https://www.belden.com/about/privacy/cookies?hsLang=en).

-### How do we keep your personal information secure
+### How do we keep your personal information secure?

 We use appropriate technical and organizational measures to protect the personal information that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal information.